debatelab/ada-simulation/README.md

-# Belief Dynamics with LMs
+# Artificial Deliberative Agents Simulation

 Multi-agent simulation model of belief dynamics with LMs.
 This repo makes available the code for simulating conversations with artificial deliberative agents presented in [Betz (2021)](http://arxiv.org/abs/2104.06737).